Chip 'n' Dale: Other appearances

 Chip and Dale were planned to appear as a cameo in the 1988 film Who Framed Roger Rabbit, but were cut from the final film.

+Chip and Dale also make a brief appearance in the Disney classic in Fun and Fancy Free during the Bongo segment of the film.

 Chip and Dale make minor appearances in Mickey's Christmas Carol, Mickey Mouse Works, and House of Mouse.

 Chip and Dale appear as supporting characters in the Kingdom Hearts video game series.
 Introduced in Kingdom Hearts (2002), they make subsequent appearances in Kingdom Hearts II (2005), Kingdom Hearts Coded (2008), Kingdom Hearts Birth by Sleep (2010), and Kingdom Hearts III (2019).
-In the Kingdom Hearts universe, Chip and Dale are depicted as the engineers of the Gummi Ships and the Gummiphone, which can respectively traverse between worlds and communicate across them.
+In the Kingdom Hearts universe, Chip and Dale are depicted as the engineers of the Gummi Ship and the Gummiphone, which can traverse between worlds and communicate across them, respectively.

 Chip and Dale are part of the Walt Disney Animation Studios characters that take a group photo at the end of the 2023 short film Once Upon a Studio.
 They also appear during the end credits along with Spike the Bee, another recurring rival of Donald Duck.

+Chip and Dale have appeared multiple times in the Disney Channel short-series Chibi Tiny Tales in their Rescue Rangers outfits on the shorts "Happy Birthday Disney Channel", "Arch-Enemy Day-Off" and "Kiff 'N Dale".
+According to writer Benjamin Siemon, they are the only characters from the Mickey and Friends franchise to be allowed to be part of the Chibiverse crossover series.